awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 **Note**
 Automations do not run recursively through OUs\.
 Be sure the target OU contains the desired accounts\.

 1. Run the automation\.
-When running automations across multiple Regions, accounts, or OUs, the automation you run from the master account starts child automations in each of the target accounts\.
-The automation in the master account will have `aws:executeAutomation` steps for each of the target accounts\.
+When running automations across multiple Regions, accounts, or OUs, the automation you run from the primary account starts child automations in each of the target accounts\.
+The automation in the primary account will have `aws:executeAutomation` steps for each of the target accounts\.

 1. Use the [GetAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetAutomationExecution.html), [DescribeAutomationStepExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationStepExecutions.html), and [DescribeAutomationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationExecutions.html) API actions from the AWS Systems Manager console or the AWS CLI to monitor workflow progress\.
-The output of the steps for the automation in your master account will be the `AutomationExecutionId` of the child automations\.
+The output of the steps for the automation in your primary account will be the `AutomationExecutionId` of the child automations\.
 To view the output of the child automations created in your target accounts, be sure to specify the appropriate account, Region, and `AutomationExecutionId` in your request\.

 ## Setting up management account permissions for multi\-Region and multi\-account automation<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>